blue icon of a government building Official websites use the Texas HHS logo.

 Data Description

-The Texas Prescription Monitoring Program (PMP) is an electronic database that collects and monitors outpatient prescription data for Schedule II, III, IV, and V controlled substances dispensed by pharmacies in Texas, or to a Texas resident by a pharmacy in another state.
-All PMP data for controlled substances records are required to be reported to the Texas PMP within one business day of prescription fill.
+The Texas Prescription Monitoring Program (PMP) is an electronic database that collects and monitors prescription data for Schedule II, III, IV, and V controlled substances dispensed by pharmacies in Texas, or to a Texas resident by a pharmacy in another state.
+PMP data are limited to outpatient dispensing and do not include inpatient dispensing or prescriptions for cancer-related pain.
+All PMP records for controlled substances are required to be reported to the Texas PMP within one business day of prescription fill.

 Measures Information

 Morphine Milligram Equivalents (MME) - Morphine milligram equivalents is a unit of measurement used to standardize and compare the potency of different opioids.
 It represents the equivalent amount of morphine in milligrams that provides the same pain-relieving effect as a specific dose of another opioid when used as prescribed.
-Converting opioid doses into MME helps healthcare professionals understand and manage opioid dosing, monitor for overdose risks, and ensure appropriate pain management by accounting for differences in opioid type and strength.
+Converting opioid doses into MME helps standardize opioid dosing and account for differences in opioid type and strength.
+This standardization also supports identification of higher-dose prescribing patterns.

 Related Links